 Canton is a somewhat small village located in the state of New York.
 With a population of 6,570 people and two constituent neighborhoods, Canton is the 272nd largest community in New York.
-Much of the housing stock in Canton was built prior to World War II, making it one of the older and more historic villages in the country.
+Canton has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

 Also of interest is that Canton has more people living here who work in computers and math than 95% of the places in the US.

 The most common language spoken in Canton is English.
-Other important languages spoken here include Spanish and Indic languages.
+Other important languages spoken here include Spanish and French.